Recommendations

 15

-We recommended that processes be strengthened to ensure that contracts for oxygen delivery contain the need to provide educational information on the hazards of smoking while oxygen is in use at least every 6 months after the initial delivery.
+We recommended that processes be strengthened to ensure that high-risk home oxygen patients receive education on the hazards of smoking while oxygen is in use at the required intervals and that the education be documented.

 Closure Date: